brianz/blog/content/post/getting-started-with-hugo.md

 I knew that I definitely wanted something static, meaning I didn't want to stand up my own virtual server nor did I want to sign up with any of the hosted solutions for Wordpress, Blogger, etc.
-Quite a while ago I found [Hugo](https://gohugo.io/) and played around with it.
-It's quick slick and apparently has been gaining more and more users.
+I tried out [Jekyll](https://jekyllrb.com) a long time ago which looked neat and had tight integration with [Github Pages](https://pages.github.com).
+At some point I came across [Hugo](https://gohugo.io/) and played around with it.
+It's quite slick and apparently has been gaining more and more users.
+I went with Hugo since it's pretty darn fast, easy-ish to set up and it's written in Go (I usually hate dealing with Ruby gems and dependencies).

 Here's the TL;DR of what I did to go from zero to blogging *(this is from memory so it may not be 100% correct)*: